 "It's not going to be the initial play that kills you.
 It's going to be the secondary scramble... and I think that's the factor that you can't account for," Sherman said.
 "And at least when we played him, we had him.
 We had their plays buttoned up... and they ended up being explosive plays because he casually extended the play.
 He didn't panic, he didn't say 'hey, I'm gonna scram, I'm gonna run.'
 He said, 'hey, this is my outlet, I'm going to move and create three more seconds for this guy...'

 "It's Aaron (Rodgers).
 And the fact that when he extends it I have to be super cognizant."

 Sherman used an example of a play in which Allen had two reads — one 40-some yards out and one 70 yards downfield, leading me to think he may have been exaggerating ever-so-slightly — and that his ability to use his arm strength and extend plays makes it so hard for the secondary to account for both.

 "That will always be in your mind because not only can he throw it anywhere he wants, he can get it anywhere on the field and that's similar to Aaron.
 Aaron can throw it 80 yards backside of the field, outside the numbers," Sherman explained.

 80 yards?
 Psh.
 That's easy.

-Regardless of whose arm is stronger, a comparison to the Aaron Rodgers, who will go down as one of the greatest players the game has ever seen, is never a bad thing to have under your belt.
-When it comes from someone like Sherman, that's even better.
+But regardless of whose arm is stronger, a comparison to the Aaron Rodgers, who will go down as one of the greatest players the game has ever seen and is my personal vote for the G.O.A.T., is never a bad thing to have under your belt.
+When it comes from someone like Richard Sherman, that's even better.